Boiled Yuca Recipe – Costa Rica

 Serving Suggestions

-Many people serve it with lime juice, or add garlic, olive oil and salt before serving.
-Even mashed with some butter is delicious.
-Of course, Costa Rican serve it with Salsa Lizano.
+Many people serve boiled yuca with lime juice or add garlic, olive oil and salt before serving.
+Even mashing the boiled yuca with some butter is delicious – it’s like an exotic mashed potato dish!
+Of course, Costa Ricans serve boiled yuca with Salsa Lizano.

 Costa Rican boiled yucca is a gluten-free recipe and also vegan food.